 Go to the top of the class, Vitamin C: you’ve earned it.
 Vitamin C is one of the skincare world’s all-rounders, boasting an impressive set of anti-aging benefits and leading some beauty experts to anoint it a Holy Grail.
-High praise indeed – but what is Vitamin C, and what’s all the fuss about?
+High praise indeed – but what is Vitamin C, what does Vitamin C do for skin, and what are the benefits of Vitamin C?
 Here’s your need-to-know guide.

 What is Vitamin C?

+Vitamin C does a range of things for our skin, including protecting cells, maintaining skin health and reducing dullness and early signs of aging.
 Vitamin C is a powerful antioxidant, which means it helps neutralize the effects of free radicals – the molecules that damage our skin, causing inflammation.
 In doing so, Vitamin C can help to boost our immunity and even lower the risk of disease.
-In turn, the benefits of Vitamin C for skin keep our complexions looking healthy, glowing, and youthful.
+In turn, the benefits of Vitamin C for skin include keeping our complexions looking healthy, glowing, and youthful.

-Vitamin C’s powerful antioxidant abilities help to defend skin against environmental aggressors that cause skin to become dull, discolored, and prone to showing wrinkles.
+One of the many benefits of Vitamin C for skin is its powerful antioxidant abilities that help to defend skin against environmental aggressors that cause skin to become dull, discolored, and prone to showing wrinkles.
 Vitamin C for skin works by helping to prevent damage as well as slowing down the rate at which it occurs.
 Vitamin C is also key to the formation of collagen, which is one of the building blocks of skin that keeps it plumped and firm.

-Vitamin C can help inhibit the production of tyrosinase, which is an enzyme that produces melanin – the substance that causes our skin to darken and change color.
+Another benefit of Vitamin C for skin is that it can help inhibit the production of tyrosinase, which is an enzyme that produces melanin – the substance that causes our skin to darken and change color.
 As a result, Vitamin C serums and other products help to target redness and pigmentation, even out the skin tone, and reduce dark spots for skin that looks bright and fresh.

 Why we need Vitamin C skincare